Poland Driving Advice and Car Hire Info

 Driving in Poland-

-You may need an International driving permit if you’re not from an EU Country.
-Roads are generally in a satisfactory state though there are few dual carriageways and even main roads between major towns and cities can be narrow and have the odd pot hole.
-Streetlighting even in major cities can be poor.
-You must drive with your headlights on at all times..
+Motorways and Expressways are generally in a satisfactory state though even main roads between major towns and cities can be narrow and have the occasional pot hole.
+Streetlighting away from major cities can be poor.
+You must drive with your headlights on at all times.
 Local driving standards are often poor: speed limits, traffic lights and road signs are sometimes ignored and drivers rarely indicate before manoeuvring.
 Slow moving vehicles are common in rural areas, even on main roads.
 Railway crossings may not be marked and can appear in unexpected places.
 Try and work out if your route will cross a rail line before you set off so you have an idea when to expect a crossing.

 Driving distances within Poland-